dustin-biser/Cubenado/README.md

 <img src="./Images/Cubenado_withShadow.png" height="400px">

-The goal for this demo is to animate a tornado of cubes with a high degree of adjustability in cube motion, as well as being able to handle up to 10K cubes with excellent framerate performance.
+The goal for this demo is to animate a tornado of cubes with a high degree of adjustability in cube motion, as well as being able to handle simulating 10K cubes on a mobile device at real-time framerates.